cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

 isAvailable()
-  This method can be called when a connector service is about to be used to check if it is available or not.
+  This method is called when a connector service is requested via the registry.
+  It is designed to check whether the service is actually available or not.
   It is expected to return a boolean value accordingly.
+If the service is not available, the registry will throw a :php:`\Cobweb\Svconnector\Exception\UnavailableServiceException`.

   Input
     none